 The New Digital World

 The major driving force behind the worldwide spread of digital technology is Globalization, which in turn is facilitated, to a large degree, by the synergy of the World Wide Web and Digital Economics.
-Both processes obey the law of digital evolution presented in the previous chapter.
-An understanding of the dynamics and parameters of digital evolution is essential for the survival of humans and their future prosperity.
+An understanding of the dynamics and parameters of digital revolution is essential for the survival of humans and their future prosperity.

 The Coming Financial Crisis